Function Call

 @depth

-Dimension object or String
+Dimension Object or String

-Returns the depth (starting from 0) of the current member for the dimension specified by the first argument in the target column, row, or cell, if the current member is supplied from the vertical or horizontal member list.
-If there is no current member for the specified dimension, or if it is not supplied from the member list, 0 is returned.
+In the target column, row, or cell, if the current member of the dimension specified in Argument 1 is supplied from the member list of the vertical or horizontal axis, it returns the depth of that member in the member list (starting from 0).
+If there is no current member for the dimension, or if it is not supplied from the member list, it returns 0.

 @height

-Dimension object or String
+Dimension Object or String

-Returns the height (starting from 0) of the current member for the dimension specified by the first argument in the target column, row, or cell, if the current member is supplied from the vertical or horizontal member list.
-If there is no current member for the specified dimension, or if it is not supplied from the member list, 0 is returned.
+In the target column, row, or cell, if the current member of the dimension specified in Argument 1 is supplied from the member list of the vertical or horizontal axis, it returns the height of that member in the member list (starting from 0).
+If there is no current member for the dimension, or if it is not supplied from the member list, it returns 0.

 If a member appears more than once in the member list, the height is calculated for each occurrence.